smilejh/KITE-Sample-Tests/KITE-Janus-Test/README.md

 Set the address of your Selenium Hub:
   `"remoteAddress": "http://localhost:4444/wd/hub"`

 Set your Chrome version and OS according to what is available on your Grid.
-The test has been written specifically for Chrome.
-Some functionality will not work on other web browsers.
+You can use `localhost` as the platform name if the grid is running on your localhost, KITE will automatically set it according to your OS.
 ```
 "browsers": [
     {